jackaudio/new-session-manager/README.md

 See file COPYING

 ## Build
+The build system is meson.

-The current repository builds the original `nsmd` and `jackpatch`.
+This repository builds `nsmd` and `jackpatch`.
 Dependencies are jack2 and liblo, the OSC library.
-The build system is meson.
+If your system has FLTK installed (detected by the first step below) meson will enable building of `nsm-proxy` and legacy GUI `new-session-manager` as well.

 ```
 meson build --prefix=/usr
-cd build
+cd build && ninja
-ninja
 sudo ninja install
 ```

+## Names of Executable Files and Symlinks Some distributions (and possibly local laws) prevent a
+forked software project from creating executable files under the same name, if the name itself is an original work subject to copyright, which it arguably is for the "NON-"-suite.
+Therefore New Session Manager renamed `non-session-manager` to `new-session-manager`.
+Install will also create a symlink to `non-session-mnanager` for backwards compatibility. (e.g. autostart scripts etc.).